Spinach Tiger

 As a food and cooking enthusiast, I have my secret fantasies?
 I play the game “if I had a restaurant.”

 I know exactly the approach I would take.
 Much of it would be the kind of food I cook here.
-Today I’m playing if I had a breakfast place.
+Today I’m playing as if I had a breakfast place.

 Reflecting my food, the decor would have to be warm, cozy, inviting yet still modern, with a bit of whimsy and local art.
 My hope would be that different people would describe my food in a way that reflects what they love.
 Some would think it’s healthy.
 Some would think it’s comfort food.
 Some might even think it’s hipster.
 A lot of it would be made in a cast iron pan, but the tables would be graced with real champagne glasses and white tablecloths.
 (I have a pet peeve about servers walking around with a bottle of spray and a dirty rag filling the air with cleaner while I’m eating at the next table).